nombrekeff/hobo-js/README.md

 Check out the [`examples`](/examples) folder for a variety of examples on how to use hobo.

-You can check the an interactive demo [here](https://nombrekeff.github.io/hobo-interactive-demo/)
+You can check the interactive demo [here](https://nombrekeff.github.io/hobo-interactive-demo/)

 ### Docs
 You can find docs [here](https://nombrekeff.github.io/hobo-js/)